simonmichael/hledger/hledger/hledger.m4.md

 ```

-or by forcing print to always show decimal digits, with [--round](#print-amount-style):
+or by forcing print to show some decimal digits, with [--round](#print-amount-style):

 ```cli
 $ hledger print -c '$1,000.00' --round=soft